 IMPORTANT: The email address you use at this time to log in will be the email address your WordPress form sends FROM.
 This will override any email address you have configured in your WordPress SMTP form.
-Make sure to log into the Google account you wish to send emails from.

 - Click Allow.

 - A message displays in your WordPress panel confirming the app has been linked to your site.
+Click OK.